• Skip to primary navigation

 • Oyster Sauce

-• Garlic (finely chopped) or use the equivalent amount of garlic paste
+• Garlic (finely chopped garlic cloves) or use the equivalent amount of garlic paste

 • Sesame Oil - sesame oil is not used for frying, it is used for flavouring.

-• Ginger (finely grated) or use 1/2 teaspoon ginger paste
+• Ginger (finely grated) or use ginger paste from a jar.

-• Cornflour mixed with a little water used to thicken the sauce after adding the meat (only if necessary).
+• Cornflour (not pictured) mixed with a little water and used to thicken the sauce after adding the meat (only if necessary).
 There is cornflour in the marinade which may be sufficient to thicken the sauce.
+You may know this as cornstarch.

 Using fresh pork